meltano/meltano/docs/src/_contribute/cli.md

 ### Abbreviations

-For excessively long options, especially in cases where not short flag is provided or a commonly used abbreviation is present you should allow the use of the abbreviation as a documented alias:
+For excessively long options, especially in cases where no short flag is provided or a commonly used abbreviation is exists, you should allow the use of the abbreviation as a documented alias:

 ```